temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 ## Build the Query handler

-Emails are great for showing the progress of the subscription, but what if you need additional subscription details?
+Emails are great for showing the progress of the subscription, but what if you need more subscription details?
 For this, you'll build a Query to get details about the Workflow Execution.
 This Query has two endpoints: `/getdetails` and `/showdetails`.